EmilCoding/danish-number-translator/README.md

 An example is

 $$
-    55 = "Fem" + "og" + "Halvtreds" = "femoghalvtreds"
+    55 \rightarrow "Fem" + "og" + "Halvtreds" = "Femoghalvtreds"
 $$

-## From a 100 to 1000
+## From 100 to 1000

-A hundret in Danish is *hundrede*.
-To construct a number between 100 og 1000 there are different variations.
-In general, the number is constructed as
+A hundred in Danish is *hundrede*.
+To construct a number between 100 and 1000 there are different variations.
+In general, a three digit number is danish is constructed as so:
 $$
     T(abc) = T(a) + "hundrede" + T(bc)
 $$
-where *a*, *b*, and *c* are digites and $a \ne 0$.
-An example can be
+where *a*, *b*, and *c* are digits and $a \ne 0$.
+An example is
 $$
-    T(288) = "To" + "hundrede" + "otto" + "og" + "firs"
+    288 \rightarrow "To" + "hundrede" + "otte" + "og" + "firs"
+        = "Tohundredeotteogfirs"
 $$

 Variations:

 - You can add a "et" before *hundrede* when naming numbers between 100 and 200.
 So 101 would be "Et-hundrede-en".
-- You can add a *og* between the hundrets part and the tens part.
+- You can add an *og* between the hundred part and the tens part.
 So 151 would be *hundrede-og-en-og-halvtreds*.

 ## Higher order

 Danish uses the long form of naming numbers.
-That is a thousand millions (*tusind millioner*) is called *en milliard* and thousand of those are called *en billion*.
-Compared to english where it goes
+That is, a thousand millions (*tusind millioner*) is called *en milliard*, and thousands of those are called *en billion*.
+Compared to English, where it goes
 $$
     Million \rightarrow Billion \rightarrow Trillion \rightarrow ...
 $$
-the long form add extra form in between,
+the long form adds extra forms in between,
 $$
     Million \rightarrow Milliard \rightarrow Billion \rightarrow Billiard \rightarrow Trillion \rightarrow ...
 $$